 I never expected to breastfeed my daughter past a year.
 My eldest son weaned at 13 months.
 My second son weaned himself at 10 months old.
 But my daughter appeared to be in for the long haul.
 I was a stay-at-home-mom with 24/7 nursing access.
 And with 3 other kids in the house, it was often easier to just “give in” and nurse her rather than deal with the fussing.
 Let me say that in my experience weaning a toddler takes a bit more pre-planning to stop than when your baby is younger.
-But I finally weaned my toddler and these are three “tricks” I used to finally stop.
+But I finally weaned my toddler and these are seven “tricks” I used to finally stop.

 Weaning a Toddler – It’s Different for Every Family